nauerster/developer-guides/code/JS.md

 	}

-	var showNames = showName(); // this creates a variable in the global space which keeps the local variable (name) alive for further use.
+	var showNames = ShowName(); // this creates a variable in the global space which keeps the local variable (name) alive for further use.

 	// console.log(showName); will return the word "Hello"